dasiths/dasiths.github.io/_posts/2024-05-03-llm-prompt-injection-considerations-for-tool-use.md

 - The `search_transactions` function now accepts both `TransactionSearchApiInput` and User Info parameters.
 This means we can use imperative techniques to extract the user information from the incoming request/identity token/user database and bypass the LLM.
 The function signature to call the API makes this fact explicit.

 ### The Design Pattern

 - Identify the API parameters or fields that are specific to an user context and not rely on the LLM to hydrate those parameters in the input to the tool/API.
 - Always use a template to wrangle the LLM output.
 Even if this output is not directly user facing (used internally for tool calling).
-In this case we use the Pydantic model for format instructions to the LLM.
+In this case we use the Pydantic model to provide both output formatting instructions to the LLM, and to parse the LLM output.
 - Design the tool call definition in a way that separates the parameters so that the "model" generated by the LLM and context specific information like the user information are separate input to the function.

 ### Does This Prevent (All) Prompt Injection Attacks?